ShixiangWang/sigflow/README.md

 ## Updates

+- 2020-09-15: Prepare and try to release **Sigflow 1.1**.
+This is a version with its co-evolutionary R package Sigminer v1.0.17 and gold-standard de-novo signature extraction tool SigProfilerExtractor v1.0.17 as backends.
 - 2020-09-14:
   - Add new command `show` to search cancer type specific reference signature indices and plot COSMIC signatures.
   - Support `--refit` in SigProfiler calling.